 As a result of a recent review of our process for considering self-referrals, the Education and Training Committee agreed in November 2010 that the process for considering self-referral cases should be changed.
 Previously, when a registrant made a self-referral the information was referred to a registration panel for consideration.
-Following the Committee's decision, self-referrals are now assessed by our Fitness to Practise Department when they are received to decide if the information is serious enough to be referred to our fitness to practise process for consideration as a fitness to practise allegation.
+Following the committee's decision, self-referrals are now assessed by our fitness to practise department when they are received to decide if the information is serious enough to be referred to our fitness to practise process for consideration.

 The necessary resulting changes to the 'Guidance on health and character' are summarised in the consultation document, and set out in full in the revised guidance document, which is appended to this paper.
-We are proposing to consult between April and July this year, with the results of the consultation brought to Council for consideration at its September 2011 meeting.
+We are proposing to consult between April and July this year, with the results of the consultation brought to Committee for consideration at its September 2011 meeting.